National Women's Soccer League expansion: Atlanta (2028)

+In November 2025, it was reported that Arthur Blank, owner of Atlanta United, had gotten an expansion franchise for an Atlanta NWSL team that would play at Mercedes-Benz Stadium, which was later confirmed and would begin play in 2028.

+Columbus, Ohio (2028)

+On April 21, 2026, it was announced that the 18th club would be in Columbus, Ohio.
+The Haslam Sports Group that owns the Columbus Crew, agreed to pay around a $300 million expansion fee and infrastructure and an additional $50 million in governmental support.
+The team is expected to take the field in 2028.

 Future expansion prospects

 On May 13, 2022, sports journalist Grant Wahl reported that seven groups had strong interest in starting NWSL expansion teams: MLS ownership groups of Atlanta United FC, Austin FC, FC Cincinnati, Real Salt Lake, and Toronto FC, as well as non-MLS ownership groups in MLS markets of Columbus and the San Francisco Bay Area (San Jose specifically).
 At the beginning of 2022 Jeff Blitzer, the new lead owner of Real Salt Lake, had mentioned the club's intention of reestablishing Utah Royals FC in NWSL.
 The San Francisco Bay Area group formally announced their bid on June 21, 2022.
 On June 30, 2022, NWSL commissioner Jessica Berman commented that any new teams would enter the league in 2024 at the earliest.
 ESPN reported the same day that Utah Royals FC were expected to be one of two expansion teams to join NWSL for the 2024 season.
 This same report confirmed the interest of the seven groups Wahl had previously listed as well as added that MLS clubs Nashville SC and St. Louis City SC had interest in establishing NWSL clubs.

 In Berman's June 30, 2022, announcement, she noted the league had fielded interest from more than 30 investment groups.
 In May 2023, the Boston Globe reported that 62 bids had engaged in due diligence with the league after Berman's announcement.
 In May 2023, Berman announced plans to expand by two additional teams in 2026.

 In October 2024, it was reported that in addition of an expansion team in Boston for the 2026 season that Cincinnati, Cleveland, Denver, Nashville, and Philadelphia were the final cities being considered for expansion.
 And in November 2024, Berman confirmed that Cincinnati, Cleveland, and Denver were the three finalists for the NWSL's sixteenth team.